QR code payments: How to include them in a business

 Types of QR codes

-Although there are many types of QR codes (this is an open standard), the most widespread format is the one found in this article: a square frame with three squares in the corners that help the reader to determine the code’s direction.
-Generally, the content of QR codes is classified into two types:
+Although there are many types of QR codes being an open standard, the most widespread format is the one observed in this article: a square frame with three squares in the corners that help the scanner know the code’s direction.
+Generally, QR content is classified into two types: static and dynamic.

 Pagos QR con paypal

-Very common in Japan and China, countries where they have been paying with a QR code for years, QR code payment is a smart solution for the transmission of information between business and user.
-For example, it is possible to use a QR code to communicate something as complex as a bank address, a payment protocol or a link that allows you to pay money.
+For years, Japan and China have been using QR codes for payments, which is a smart solution for transmitting information between merchants and users.
+For example, it is possible to communicate something as complex as a bank address, a payment protocol, or a link that allows money transfers with a QR.
+Additionally, making payments with QR allows for streamlining a business’s treasury management.

-QR code payment is a way to standardize or simplify mobile payments without using the classic card chip or an NFC system.
+QR code payment is a way to standardize or simplify mobile payment without using the classic card chip or an NFC system.
+The usage system of a QR payment is simple and quick:

 How to include QR code payments in your business

-Currently, there are many options to include QR codes in establishments, many of which are embedded in well-known applications such as WeChat, PayPal, Bizum or AliPay.
+Currently, there are many options for including QR codes in businesses, many of which are embedded in already known mobile payment applications or APIs such as WeChat, PayPal, Bizum, or AliPay.

 QR payments with WeChat Pay